Markita del Carpio Landry: Research and career

 In July 2016, del Carpio Landry was appointed to the faculty at Berkeley, where she started to explore nanotechnology-based approaches to image neuromodulation in the brain using synthetic nanoparticle-polymer conjugates.
 Such materials are incredibly versatile, with tunable chemical and physical properties.
 They can be processed using low cost fabrication techniques, permitting the creation of biomimetic structures.
-She uses functionalism carbon nanotubes to detect the neurotransmitters dopamine and norepinephrine with high spatial and temporal resolution.
+She uses functionalized carbon nanotubes to detect the neurotransmitters dopamine and norepinephrine with high spatial and temporal resolution.
 She simultaneously develops near-infrared fluorescent probes to explore fundamental biological processes.

 Del Carpio Landry has also demonstrated that carbon nanotubes can be used to deliver DNA into plant cells with applications in plant genome editing.
 Delivering DNA to plants is complicated due to the rigid, multi-layer cell walls, yet del Carpio Landry has also demonstrated that nanoparticles can be used to deliver RNA into plants.
 During the COVID-19 pandemic, del Carpio Landry started to explore nanosensors for detecting the spike proteins of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and to increase the sensitivity of RT-qPCR detection of SARS-CoV-2 infections.